MJaman786/Javascript-by-Parts/Javascript part 2/ch5 Events in Js/Readme.md

     console.log("Form submission prevented!");
   });
 </script>

-✅ Summary

-addEventListener lets you attach multiple events to an element.

-The event object (e) gives details about what happened.

-Use e.preventDefault() and e.stopPropagation() for advanced control.

 ```

+## ✅Summary
+* addEventListener lets you attach multiple events to an element.
+* The event object (e) gives details about what happened.
+* Use e.preventDefault() and e.stopPropagation() for advanced control.